 5. Get Your Culture Fix at the National Museum of Colombo

 The first thing you will notice about the National Museum of Colombo is the magnificent white mansion in which it is housed.
 But, it only gets better from there.
 Once inside, you can make your way around the two floors, exploring the exhibitions as you go.
-The museum boasts hundreds of artefacts that depict the transition of the country through time, from the beginning of Sri Lankan civilisation’s recorded existence up to the modern day.
+The museum boasts hundreds of artifacts that depict the transition of the country through time, from the beginning of Sri Lankan civilization’s recorded existence up to the modern-day.

 6. Explore the Cinnamon Gardens Neighborhood

 Widely considered the prettiest neighborhood in Colombo, Cinnamon Gardens is well worth taking the time to explore.
 Originally, this area contained a cinnamon plantation during the colonial period.
 Nowadays, it is home to embassies, luxury homes, and a couple of galleries and museums.
 Start at Independence Square and meander in any direction until you get hungry.
 Then hunker down at one of the upmarket eateries for a gourmet Sri Lankan banquet.